mikeabuilder/speech2picture/s3_and_qr_readme.txt

       them directly from the console.
       Important: This is the only time you can view the secret key, so store it securely.

+4. Set up the permissions file
+    - open the file s3_info.json
+    - add your access key, secret accessky, region, and s3 bucket
+    - save this file with a new name- s3_info-user.json